mehonal/flasky-notes/readme.md

 # Obsidian Sync

-**Beta — not tested thoroughly.** Flasky Notes supports two-way syncing with an Obsidian vault via [flasky-notes-sync](https://github.com/mehonal/flasky-notes-sync), a standalone sync client that runs on the machine with your Obsidian vault.
+**Not supported in v2 yet:** Flasky Notes allows two-way syncing with an Obsidian vault via [flasky-notes-sync](https://github.com/mehonal/flasky-notes-sync), a standalone sync client that runs on the machine with your Obsidian vault.
 Enable sync in `/settings`, generate an API token, and follow the setup instructions in the sync repo.
 Folders map to categories, attachments sync alongside notes, and conflicts are flagged for web-based resolution.

 # How to deploy